Help to find workers during the COVID-19 pandemic

 Border exceptions – bringing workers to NZ

 The New Zealand border is currently closed to almost all travellers to help stop the spread of COVID-19.
-Only a small number of people can travel to New Zealand, such as New Zealand citizens and people with a critical purpose to travel.
+A small number of people can travel to New Zealand, such as New Zealand citizens, permanent residents and critical workers.

 Permission to travel to New Zealand is granted by Immigration New Zealand.
 Requests are assessed against the criteria put in place by the government.
 More information is on Immigration New Zealand’s website.